-The LVDT must be connected to the 700 Series instrument during a calibration.
+The LVDT must be connected to the 700 Series instrument during a calibration. - ns the gain adjustment for the t gain, follow the steps below.
+To do +CAL CH1 Press ENTER To initiate adjustment, press ENTER key.
+Set LVDT + CH1 7286.0 OK?
+Displace LVDT plunger by amount equal to +CAL Point , then press ENTER key.

-For input sensitivity,

-see APPENDIX H.

-LVDT/amplifier.
-To adjust gain, follow the steps below.

-This command performs the gain adjustment for the

-key.

-Set LVDT + CH1 0K?
-7286.0

-Displace LVDT plunger by amount equal to +CAL Point, then press ENTER key.
 Current data is shown.

-To initiate adjustment, press ENTER

-CH1 Please wait 7500.0 Adj+

-+CAL Done CH1
+For input sensitivity, see APPENDIX H. Please wait CH1 7500.0 Adj+ Gain is being adjusted. +CAL Done CH1 7500.0 OK?
 Adjustment is done.
 Press ENTER key to accept, or ESC key to cancel and return to previous adjustment.

-7500.0 OK?
+To do -CAL CH1 Press ENTER Go to next menu selection.